04

 We’re talking about the No. 1 U.S. city

-Spanish moss-draped trees…Rare cobblestone streets…Centuries-old mansions…countless venues for art and music and fabulous local cuisine.
+Spanish moss-draped trees… Rare cobblestone streets… Centuries-old mansions… countless venues for art and music and fabulous local cuisine.
 As you walk past horse carriages and the antebellum architecture, you might think you've traveled back in time.

-What's so special about Charleston?
+What's so special about Engagements in Charleston?

 Talking about the colorful Charleston houses, don’t miss one of the most famous Charleston sightseeing spots - Rainbow Row.
 Tradd Street will automatically lead you to East Bay Street where Rainbow Row is located.
 You will find a series of thirteen colorful Georgian houses in a row.